-The majority of homes in Ausgrid’s network area have traditional mechanical meters, which have 5 dials (like clock faces).
+The majority of homes in Ausgrid’s network area have traditional electromechanical meters, with 5 dials (like clock faces).
+The remainder have cyclometer or digital displays that are more straightforward to read.

 Dial meters have between 4 and 6 dials that alternately move clockwise and anti-clockwise.

-Ausgrid programs all advanced (electronic meters) to automatically cycle through the displays.
-You can press the ‘display’ button to more quickly move through the different figures recorded.
+Ausgrid programs its interval meters to automatically cycle through the available displays every 6-8 seconds.
+You can press the button (if available) to more quickly move through the meters display.

 Please note that this number may not be the same as the start and finish reads on your electricity bill.
 To accurately determine your consumption for the quarter you will need to read your meter on the next scheduled read date, which is identified on your bill.